How Safe Is a Toddler Loft Bed?

 How safe is a toddler loft bed?

-While bunk and high loft beds might not be the safest for young kids, you may be wondering if low loft beds are safe for toddlers.
-Low loft beds or a loft bed with a sturdy rail may be more suitable if your child is over 6.
-If your child is between 3 and 6, the bottom bunk may also be a safer choice.
+While bunk and high loft beds might not be the safest for young kids, you may be wondering if a low twin loft bed is safe for toddlers.

 Bunk Bed Safety Guidelines From the Consumer Product Safety Commission (CPSC)